Your First Analysis

 TipReflection Questions

-2. Missing Data Strategy: - Mean imputation is simple but crude - when is it acceptable? - What alternatives exist (mode, k-NN, matrix completion)? - How much missingness is too much to impute validly? - Should you remove high-missingness markers before imputing?
+2. Missing Data Strategy: - Mean imputation is simple but crude — when is it acceptable? - How much missingness is too much to impute validly? - Should you remove high-missingness markers before imputing?

-3. SVD Parameters: - How many principal components do you need? - Trade-off: k=10 with q=2 vs. k=40 with q=1? - When does increased accuracy justify increased computation time? - How do you verify results are accurate enough?
+3. SVD Parameters: - How many components do you actually need? - What’s the trade-off between k=4, q=1 vs. k=8, q=2? - How do you verify your results are numerically accurate?

 13 What You’ve Learned

-Complete workflow: From raw data to interpretable results
+Complete pipeline: From raw data to interpretable results using chained HDF5Matrix operations

 14 Next Steps